 Water—Water should be #1 on the list for every 72-hour kit; it is the most basic and most important thing you need to survive.
 However, storing enough water for you and your family quickly becomes a problem.
 The recommended of amount of drinking water is one gallon per day per person.
 One gallon of water weighs 8.34 pounds, so if you’re like me and packing for a family of three, 72 hours worth of water becomes 75 pounds of water—not exactly realistic to carry.

-Instead, we recommend packing three one-liter bottles of drinking water per person (6.6 pounds per person) and getting a LifeStraw Personal Water Filter to add to your pack.
+Instead, we recommend packing three one-liter bottles of drinking water per person (6.6 pounds per person) and getting a LifeStraw Personal Water Filter to add to your backpack.
 LifeStraw removes 99.99% of waterborne bacteria and protozoa from any water source and can filter up to 1,000 liters (264 gallons) of contaminated water per filter.

 We should clarify that this reduced water recommendation is strictly for limiting the weight of your 72-hour kit if you need to evacuate.
 In many emergency situations, you will not have to evacuate your home and may simply be without power or running water.
 We recommend storing the maximum amount of drinking water—at least one gallon per person for three days—in your home food storage.
 Only for emergencies where you need to evacuate do we recommend reducing water weight.